 Margaret Thatcher further commented there would be

-Both see the agreement as a stepping stone to devolve powers in the north of Ireland.
+Both see the agreement as a stepping stone to devolve powers in Northern Ireland.

-This press conference was broadcast by RTÉ News on 15 November 1985.
+RTÉ News reports from the press conference on 15 November 1985.